tscnlab/GuidolinEtAl_BehavResMethods_2025/README.md

 ### Data pre-processing
 Folder: `02_datapreparation`, contains scripts:
 - `wearlog_qualitychecks.Rmd`: script for pre-processing Wear log files, with detailed explanation of how files who failed quality checks were manually adjusted
-- `wearlog_LL_fusion.Rmd`: script for merging the light logger dataset with information from the Wear log and bag use in one single data frame.
+- `wearlog_LL_fusion.Rmd`: script for merging the light logger dataset with information from the Wear log and bag use in a single data frame.

 The output of running these two scripts in sequential order is a single, clean dataframe containing all information.

 ### Data analysis
+Folder: `03_analysis`.
+This folder contains the subfolder `functions`, where all custom-made functions needed for the analysis are contained.
+Each function is called within individual R scripts using the `source()` function from base R.
+This folder also contains all scripts used to produce results and figures presented in the paper.
+In order of analysis in the paper, these are:
+1. `visual_insp.Rmd`: